The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 Typically, night snakes have lighter gray or brown coloring with darker saddle-shaped patches.

 Additionally, the triangular head has a deeper shade of brown.
-The belly, or ventral side, is typically white or cream in color.
+The belly, or ventral side, is typically white or cream.

 The length of the female types of snakes in Utah can reach up to three times that of a male.

 There is some poison in the night snake.
-It subdues salamanders, lizards, scorpions, and other prey with the use of this moderate poison.
+This moderate poison subdues salamanders, lizards, scorpions, and other prey.

 Also, they might consume already-dead animals.
 It is believed that the venom poses no threat to humans.

 The night snake spends days hiding from predators and hunts at night.
-For many raptors, including hawks and owls, they are a staple food.
+It is a staple food for many raptors, including hawks and owls.

 Other snakes and certain types of nocturnal mammals may also hunt them.